Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 Throughout that, I had remembered who I was on that rectangle of natural rubber.
 I’d worked through past versions of myself, versions I no longer needed, versions who definitely weren’t and still aren’t perfect, considering how I was still feeling a lot of contempt for whoever stole my mat.

 Yet in that instant, it felt as though I was no longer lugging all of that along with me each time I practiced yoga.
-Although I had loved everything about that mat, I started to contemplate a different aspect of its eventual replacement—a mat with an entirely different look, vibe, and brand.

 Others who have had their mats stolen tend to describe an understandable feeling of melancholy afterward.
 Some say they were forced to confront an emotional attachment never knew they’d had.
 Given the intensity of my relief, it seems my attachment was to more than the mat.
 But maybe the emotions we experience when we lose something that’s accompanied us through eras of our life aren’t so much about losing the thing.
 It’s about losing a part of our story, or at least a physical reminder of it.

-The attachment I’m still working through is the last of my resentment toward whoever stole it.
+As I walked back to my apartment, I started to contemplate its eventual replacement being a mat with an entirely different look, vibe, and brand.
+The only attachment I was still working through was my resentment toward whoever stole it.
 That person unknowingly ended up stealing a lot of heavy emotions that I’d been lugging around.
-Or at least, they ended up with the physical reminder of that baggage.
+Or at least, they ended up with the physical container for that baggage.
 But it felt sort of the same.
-They say karma’s a bitch.
-So as emotionally loaded as that mat was, to the person who has it, good luck.